 Security Loans - Under its Securities Lending Agency Agreement with the fund, State Street Bank and Trust Company, as lending agent, loans the securities of the fund to certain qualified institutions (the "Borrowers") approved by the fund.
 Security loans can be terminated at the discretion of either the lending agent or the fund and the related securities must be returned within the earlier of the standard trade settlement period for such securities or within three business days.
 The loans are collateralized by cash and/or U.S. Treasury and federal agency obligations in an amount typically at least equal to the market value of the securities loaned.
 On loans collateralized by cash, the cash collateral is invested in a money market fund.
 The market value of the loaned securities is determined at the close of business of the fund and any additional required collateral is delivered to the fund on the next business day.
 The lending agent provides the fund with indemnification against Borrower default.
 In the event of Borrower default, the lending agent will, for the benefit of the fund, either purchase securities identical to those loaned or, when such purchase is commercially impracticable, pay the fund the market value of the loaned securities.
 In return, the lending agent assumes the fund's rights to the related collateral.
 If the collateral value is less than the cost to purchase identical securities, the lending agent is responsible for the shortfall, but only to the extent that such shortfall is not due to a decline in collateral value resulting from collateral reinvestment for which the fund bears the risk of loss.
+At period end, the fund had investment securities on loan, all of which were classified as equity securities in the fund's Portfolio of Investments, with a fair value of \$3,678,194.
+The fair value of the fund's investment securities on loan is presented gross in the Statement of Assets and Liabilities.
+These loans were collateralized by U.S. Treasury Obligations of \$3,896,099 held by the lending agent.
+The collateral on securities loaned exceeded the value of securities on loan at period end.
 A portion of the income generated upon investment of the collateral is remitted to the Borrowers, and the remainder is allocated between the fund and the lending agent.
 On loans collateralized by U.S. Treasury and/or federal agency obligations, a fee is received from the Borrower, and is allocated between the fund and the lending agent.
 Income from securities lending is separately reported in the Statement of Operations.
 The dividend and interest income earned on the securities loaned is accounted for in the same manner as other dividend and interest income.
-At December 31, 2020, there were no securities on loan or collateral outstanding.